 Without a doubt, the Museo de Antioquia is a must-visit and one of the top things to do in Medellin, Colombia.
-This is the most important museum of Medellin that reflects the lifestyle, history, and culture of the place and its people, but beyond that, it is also home to the beautiful and impressive collection of art from Colombia’s most important artists such as Fernando Botero and Pedro Nel Gomez, along with a handful of others.
+This is the best of all the museums in Medellin and is one that reflects the lifestyle, history, and culture of the place and its people.
+But beyond that, it is also home to the beautiful and impressive collection of art from Colombia’s most important artists such as Fernando Botero and Pedro Nel Gomez, along with a handful of others.

 The Museo de Antioquia is also a testament to Medellin’s dramatic change over the years in this city that has been defined by the transformation.
 You can see in and around the city the change that it has brought to the sectors of the community here.
 Why not also try the best tours and activities to do in Medellin?
 I am sure you will have a blast!